If you want to play a new musical instrument for the first time in your life; good.

 The Yamaha YSL354 Bb Tenor Trombone features many of the qualities of their top professional models, yet is available at a surprisingly affordable price.
 The response is quick, the intonation accurate, and the sound both rich and full.
 A statement that I can verify from my own personal experience using this model in Wind Bands, Brass Bands and Big Bands.

 The bell section is made from yellow brass, giving a tone that is both warm and sweet, yet can be bright enough in the higher register to pierce through the music without over-blowing.

 Yamaha never cut corners when it comes to the finishing of their instruments, and the quality lacquer and one-piece bell construction of the YSL354 is no exception.

 So, depending on your age, size, and budget, there are a few excellent options when it comes to finding your ideal first Trombone.
 From the accessible and great looking pBone, all the way up to the Yamaha YSL354, when only the best will do!

-My favourite, simply down to its quality, playability and unbelievable price, is the Sonata Trombone.
+My favourite of our beginner trombones, simply down to its quality, playability and unbelievable price, is the Sonata Trombone.

 Now let the journey to brass stardom begin!